bus-strat-analytics/MSIN0093-syllabus/README.md

       - Speak up if you disagree
       - And finally, *do not* wait until you have *the perfect* comment to raise your hand and speak in class

   5. **Guests.** Guests are welcome to attend class.
 Friends, colleagues who are interested in the program, and family are all invited.
-Please let me know before class begins that you have a guest.
+Please email me the name of your guest the day before class.
 At the start of class I will ask you to introduce the guest to your peers and I encourage the class to make our guests feel welcome.
-I request that you inform your guests to remain as observers in the class.
+I request that you inform your guests to remain as observers during the class.

   6. **Food and Drink.** In line with the UCL School of Management norms, please refrain from bringing food or drinks (water bottles are OK) into the class.